 The only constant in life is change.
 Businesses are no exception to this rule.
 The creation of new technology, continuous change to culture, more empowered customers, evolving workforce demographics, and increased social ways of doing business continue to evolve rapidly and in turn, increase the pace and impact of change.
 That's why successful change management is a prerequisite to successful client work management platform adoption and business transformation.

 However, it is critical to remember that CRM is a journey and not a destination.
-We're going to share 4 Common Change Management Models that will help your business move through a transformation with ease:
+We're going to share four common change management models that will help your business move through a transformation with ease:

 The Kurt Lewin's Unfreeze-Change-Refreeze model is exactly what it sounds like: Unfreeze > Change > Re-freeze.
 In the unfreeze stage, you are essentially breaking down the current way of doing business and noting what needs to change.
 It’s crucial in this stage to obtain two-way feedback of what needs to change (vs. solely top-down).